Lesson 24 Environmental Science

 - Some of the xerophytes complete their life cycle within a very short period when sufficient moisture is available

-Bats are active at night.
-This is a useful adaptation for them, as flight requires a lot of energy during day.
-Their thin, black wing membrane (Patagium) may cause excessive heat absorption during the day.
-This may lead to dehydration.
+- Bats are active during the night.
+This is a useful adaptation for them, as flight requires more energy during daylight hours.

 5. What is water recycling?
 Explain the conventional wastewater recycling treatment?